odygrd/quill/docs/features.rst

 All components and API offered to the user is intended to be thread-safe without any special work needing to be done.

-:cpp:class:`quill::Logger` are thread safe by default.
+:cpp:class:`quill::LoggerImpl` are thread safe by default.
 The same instance can be used to log by any thread.
 Any thread can safely modify the active log level of the logger.

 Logging types